Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Preliminaries

-Causality graphs are graphical models $G_{CG}=(V,E_{CG})$ where the vertices $V=\{1,\ldots,k\}$ represent the different component series $\CY_v = (Y_v(t))_{t\in \R}$, $v \in V$, of a $k$-dimensional process $\CY_V=(Y_V(t))_{t\in \R}$ with finite second moments.
-The latter are connected with both directed and undirected edges $E_{CG}$.
-A directed edge represents a Granger causal relationship between the components, while an undirected edge represents contemporaneous correlatedness.
-Therefore, we first present some notation which we require for the definitions of Granger causality and contemporaneous correlatedness.
-For any set $S\subseteq V$, $t, \widetilde{t} \in \R$, $t<\widetilde{t}$, we define the closed linear spaces
+Orthogonality graphs are graphical models $G_{OG}=(V,E_{OG})$ where the vertices $V=\{1,\ldots,k\}$ represent the different component series $\CY_v = (Y_v(t))_{t\in \R}$, $v \in V$, of a $k$-dimensional wide-sense stationary and mean-square continuous stochastic process $\CY=(Y(t))_{t\in \R}$ with expectation zero.
+The vertices are connected with both directed and undirected edges $E_{OG}$.
+A directed edge represents a Granger causal relationship while an undirected edge represents a contemporaneous correlation between the components.
+To make this clear, we first present some notations that we require for the definitions of Granger causality and contemporaneous correlation.
+For any set $S\subseteq V$, $t, \widetilde{t} \in \R$ with $t<\widetilde{t}$, we define the closed linear spaces generated by the subprocess $\CY_S =(Y_s)_{s\in S}= (Y_S(t))_{t\in \R}$ as